Family has big plans for Flory's Plaza

-“I guess we’re ready to start doing some construction and remodeling,” said Don Folsom on Thursday at the plaza on Business Route 4 just west of the Rutland Town Fire Station.
+“I guess we’re ready to start doing some construction and remodeling,” said Don Folsom last week at the plaza, on Business Route 4 just west of the Rutland Town Fire Station.
 “Right now we own Jump Fore Fun down on Granger Street, where we offer bounce houses, a little blacklight mini golf course.
 We brought in some arcades.
 We do birthday parties there.
 We’re running out of room and want to expand more.”

 “Part of the reason we partnered with (Folsom) was, we believe in him,” Flory said.

 Flory’s grandfather, John D. Flory Sr., started the plaza in the 1970s.
-It’s hosted several small vehicle dealerships, a snack bar famous for its 49-cent hamburgers and a garage, among other businesses.
-It’s been vacant for the past 8 years, since the U.S. Post Office pulled out.
+It’s hosted several small vehicle dealerships, a snack bar famous for its 49-cent hamburgers, and a garage, among other businesses.
+It’s been vacant for the past eight years, since the U.S. Post Office pulled out.

 Folsom said his family will do as much of the required renovation work as possible by themselves.
 The building needs to be cleared out and cleaned, and will require somewhere around $150,000 in renovations.
 While the structure is in good shape with no asbestos or mold, it does have a leaky roof and is without water or power.